Junyi-Yan/MV-FGAD/README.md

 # MV-FGAD
 [ICML26] MV-FGAD: Towards Efficient and Effective Federated Graph Anomaly Detection via Multi-view Learning

+This repository is the official implementation of "[MV-FGAD: Towards Efficient and Effective Federated Graph Anomaly Detection via Multi-view Learning](https://openreview.net/pdf?id=yBcY0bY45t)", accepted by ICML'26.

 # Cite
 If you compare with, build on, or use aspects of this work, please cite the following: